Concussions reaching epidemic levels

 Since 2009, over 127 student athletes went to Ministry Point Sports Medicine for concussion follow-up.

-“Although we began using ImPACT in 2009, we have been doing cognitive testing for close to 10 years,” stated Dr. Dan Kraeger, Credentialed ImPACT Consultant and sports medicine specialist at Ministry Point Sport Medicine Center.
+“Although we began using ImPACT in 2009, we have been doing cognitive testing for close to 10 years,” stated Dr. Dan Kraeger, Credentialed ImPACT Consultant and sports medicine specialist at Ministry Sport Medicine.
 “We are in our second year with ImPACT and this year we doubled the number of athletes that came to us for follow up care.
 It’s making a difference.”

 The consequences of returning to play too soon and sustaining additional damage to the brain can be life-long and very debilitating.
 ImPACT testing can be done ahead of time and used as a comparison reference after an injury to determine if the brain is still impaired.